MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group-listing-group.md

 - The order of the product partition nodes is not guaranteed during download, and parent nodes might be provided after child nodes; however, all nodes for the same ad group will be grouped together in the file.

 - If you are creating or modifying the tree structure, parent product partition tree nodes must be ordered ahead of the child product partition tree nodes ; however, the order does not matter for non-structural changes such as updating the bid.
-For example if you want to update the bids without adding, deleting, or updating the tree structure, then you only need to upload the [Id](#id), [Parent Id](#parentid), and [Bid](#bid) fields.
+For example if you want to update the bids without adding, deleting, or updating the tree structure, then you only need to upload the [Id](#id) and [Parent Id](#parentid) fields.

 - To update the [Product Condition 1](#productcondition1), [Product Value 1](#productvalue1) or *Is Excluded* field, you must delete the existing product partition tree node and upload a new product partition tree node which will get a new identifier.